Non-sporting

 They don’t need much exercise, and around an hour a day, split into several walks, will be enough depending on how much energy an individual dog has.
 They aren’t fans of the rain either, so if you’re looking for a dog to cuddle on the couch or join you on hikes or adventures, you might want to look elsewhere.

-You will need a lot of patience to train a Chow Chow, and experience is advised since they're not great dogs for first-time owners.
+You will need a lot of patience to train this bear dog, and experience is advised since they’re not great dogs for first-time owners.

 Grooming will be a big part of owning this breed, and they will need to be groomed regularly.
 A Chow Chow’s luxurious coat will shed and should be brushed at least every two or three days.
 This will help to stop your dog from shedding all over your home, keep the coat looking good, and remove and stop tangles and matting.